Canadian Personal Finance Blog

 • has a valid social insurance number (SIN);

-• is under the age of 60.
-This age limit is not applicable when a beneficiary’s RDSP is opened as a result of a transfer from the beneficiary’s prior RDSP.
+• They are under the age of 60.
+This age limit is not applicable when a beneficiary’s RDSP is opened due to a transfer from the beneficiary’s prior RDSP.

-The first point being the most significant.
-If you have a loved one or someone who you are helping who is disabled they must be identified as disabled by the Government, and that means you must have filled in a T2201 Disability Tax Credit Certificate and had it approved by the government.
-Once that is in place then you can start looking at the RDSP, as a possible solution for your future financial plan for the disabled loved one.
+The first point is the most significant.
+The RDSP recipient must have a DTC from the CRA.
+That means you must have filled in a T2201 Disability Tax Credit Certificate and had it approved by the Government.
+Once that is in place, you can start looking at the RDSP.

-That’s a good question, I think it is worthwhile reading over the Government’s information on the program, but the quick synopsis from their web site is a good starter:
+That’s a good question.
+I think reading the government’s information on the program is worthwhile.
+A quick synopsis from their website is a good starter:

-A registered disability savings plan (RDSP) is a savings plan that is intended to help parents and others save for the long-term financial security of a person who is eligible for the Disability Tax Credit (disability amount).
+A registered disability savings plan (RDSP) is a savings vehicle designed to help parents and others save for the long-term financial security of a person who is eligible for the Disability Tax Credit (disability amount).

-Contributions to an RDSP are not tax deductible and can be made until the end of the year in which the beneficiary turns 59 years of age.
-Contributions that are withdrawn are not to be included as income for the beneficiary when paid out of a RDSP.
+Contributions to an RDSP are not tax-deductible.
+The RDSP is different from the RRSP in this way.
+Contributions are after-tax money.
+Contributions can be made until the end of the year in when the beneficiary turns 59 years of age.
+Money deposited and withdrawn is not included as income for the beneficiary when paid out of an RDSP.
 However, the Canada disability savings grant, Canada disability savings bond and investment income earned in the plan will be included in the beneficiary’s income for tax purposes when paid out of the RDSP.

-So a useful vehicle for parents with disabled kids worrying about how are their kids going to thrive or survive financially in the future.
+So a valuable vehicle for parents with disabled kids worrying about how their kids will thrive or survive financially in the future.

 Benefits of the Program